 - What this tells us is that Plan “Z” is great for an apartment, but not so good for a large house.
 Powertochoose.org cannot display results like this.

-- GeekYourRate uses 12 months of either actual or estimated usage values to generate a projected annual cost or a cost for the term of the contract, for each plan available to you.
+- GeekYourRate uses 12 months of either actual or estimated usage values to generate either the projected annual cost, or the cost for the term of the contract, for each plan available to you.
 This provides you an “apples to apples” comparison of the plans!
 You’re not comparing the cost at just three exact usage levels like other sites.

-GeekYourRate generates a graph of cost vs. monthly usage for every plan.
+GeekYourRate does something no other site in the country does: It generates a graph of cost vs. monthly usage for every plan.
 This allows you to easily identify the plans that have large credits or penalties.
 Such plans have vertical lines appearing in their graph as shown in this actual example:

 The credit kicks in at 1000 kWh and goes away at 2000 kWh, as identified by the vertical lines: